GearsDatapacks/libra/README.md

 enum Name: string {
   Bob = "Bob",
-  Anna = "Anna",
+  Ann = "Anne",
-  Richard = "Richard",
+  Richard, // "Richard"
 }

 // If we know that the type is Name, Name can be ommited from the value